Kpearson72/javascript-challenge/README.md

 ## Your Task

-### Before You Begin

-1. Create a new repository for this project called `javascript-challenge`.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Javascript challenge.
-Use the folder names to correspond to the challenges: **UFO-level-1** and **UFO-level-2**.

-4. Add your **html** files to this folder as well as your static folder containing your javascript.
-This will be the main script to run for analysis.

-5. Push the above changes to GitHub or GitLab.

 ### Level 1: Automatic Table and Date Search -- UFO-Level-1

 * Create a basic HTML web page or use the [index.html](https://github.com/Kpearson72/javascript-challenge/blob/main/UFO-level-1/index.html) file provided (we recommend building your own custom page!).